 Take a walk around the Ringstrasse, the ring road that runs around the centre of Vienna, past some of the city’s most famous buildings.
 Along the route you can see the Vienna State Opera, Imperial Palace, Parliament and City Hall.
-You can also take a free guided tour around the City Hall, or Rathaus, every Monday, Wednesday and Friday at 1pm.
-In the winter there is a Christmas market and skating rink in front of the Rathaus, and during July and August there is a free open-air cinema, with a big screen showing operas and concerts each night after sunset, as well as food and drink stalls.
+You can also take a free guided tour around the City Hall, or Rathaus, every Monday, Wednesday and Friday at 1pm (except on public holidays).

-If you’re planning to visit a lot of the city’s attractions, it will probably be worth investing in a Vienna Card.
-They cost €18,90 for 24 hours or €21,90 for 72 hours and give you free unlimited travel by public transport as well as discounts on 210 museums, sights, shops and restaurants.
+If you’re planning to visit a lot of city’s attractions, it’s worth investing in a Vienna Card.
+They cost €17 for 24 hours, €25 for 48 hours or €29 for 72 hours with free unlimited travel by public transport as well as discounts on 210 museums, sights, shops and restaurants.
 You can buy the cards at the Tourist Information Centre in Albertinaplatz, at the airport or online.

-Museums and galleries
+Money-saving museums and galleries

-You can also buy joint tickets for various combinations of museums that save on the full entry fees – a combined ticket for the House of Music and Mozarthaus saves you €5, or a combined ticket for the Leopold Museum and Kunsthistorisches Museum saves you €4.
-There are also combined passes available for the MuseumsQuartier or Belvedere.
+You can also buy joint tickets for various combinations of museums that save on the full entry fees – a combined ticket for the House of Music and Mozarthaus saves you €6, or a combined ticket for the Leopold Museum and Kunsthistorisches Museum saves you €4.
+There are also various combined passes available for the MuseumsQuartier and the Belvedere.

 Several of the city’s museums have discounted entry on certain days and times.
 The Wien Museum is free for under 19s all the time and for everyone else on the first Sunday of the month.
-There’s reduced price entry at the Museum of Applied Arts (MAK) has free entry on Tuesdays from 6pm–10pm, the MUMOK modernist art museum has half-price entry for €5 on Thursdays from 6pm–9pm, and the House of Music has half-price entry for €6.50 from 8pm–9.30pm every day.
+There’s reduced price entry at the Museum of Applied Arts (MAK) for €5 on Tuesdays from 6pm–10pm, at the MUMOK museum of modernist art for €8 including a tour on Thursdays from 6pm–9pm, and the House of Music has half-price entry for €6.50 from 8pm–9.30pm every day.

 Top city views

 One of the best views in the city centre is from the South Tower of St Stephen’s Cathedral, 137 metres up.
-Entry to the cathedral itself is free but if you want to climb the 343 steps to the top of the tower, it costs €4 (open daily from 9am–5.30pm).
+Entry to the cathedral is free but if you want to climb the 343 steps to the top of the tower, it costs €5 for adults or €2 for children aged 6–14 (open daily 9am–5.30pm).

-A bit further away from the city centre on the northern banks of the Dabube is the Danube Tower, or Donauturm, the tallest structure in Austria at 252 metres high.
-At the top there is an expensive rotating restaurant, but a cheaper option is the viewing platform for €7,40 (€5,90 for seniors and €5,20 for under 14s).
-But some of the best views over Vienna are probably from the hills around the city – you can reach Mount Leopoldsberg and Mount Kahlenberg by bus from the city centre.
+Away from the city centre on the northern banks of the Danube is the Danube Tower, or Donauturm, Austria’s tallest structure.
+At the top there is an expensive rotating restaurant, but a cheaper option is the viewing platform which costs €14.50 (€11 for seniors or €9.90 for children aged 6–14).
+But some of the best free views over Vienna are probably from the hills around the city – you can reach Mount Leopoldsberg and Mount Kahlenberg by bus from the city centre.

-Vienna is a city of music, but tickets to its famous opera sell out months in advance and can set you back €150 plus.
+Vienna’s a city of music, but tickets to its famous operas sell out months in advance and can cost over €150.
 But you can get a bargain if you don’t mind standing up for the performance.
-Standing tickets for the State Opera House, the Staatsoper, go on sale about 80 minutes before the performance and cost €4 (in the parterre on the ground floor) or €3 (in the balcony or gallery higher up).
+Standing tickets for the Staatsoper or State Opera House go on sale 80 minutes before the performance and cost €4 (in the parterre on the ground floor) or €3 (in the balcony or gallery higher up).

-Another popular but pricey attraction is the Spanish Riding School.
-Seats for the main performances cost from €50 to €175, but there are a few options to see the Lipizzaner horses for less.
-There are standing room tickets for the main performances costing under €30 (which you can book online in advance) or you can watch the horses’ morning exercise to music from 10am–12pm for €14.
-Over the summer months the performing horses aren’t in Vienna, but there is a special ‘Piber Meets Vienna’ show, where young horses from the stud are brought to the school, with tickets from €10–€40.
+Another popular but pricey attraction is Vienna’s Spanish Riding School.
+Seats for gala performances cost €63–€217, but there are a few options to see the Lipizzaner horses for less.
+Standing room tickets for performances (which you can book online in advance) cost €25–€37 or you can watch the horses’ morning exercise to music from 10am–12pm for €15.
+Over the summer months the performing horses aren’t in Vienna, but there’s ‘Piber Meets Vienna’ show, where young horses from the stud are brought to the school, with tickets from €12–€45.

 Other ways to save on food are to eat in the cheaper studenty areas like Neubau or Josefstadt.
-You can also head to the Naschmarkt which has over 120 market stalls selling food and drink (open Monday–Friday from 6am–7.30pm and Saturday from 6am–6pm).
-And if you’re self-catering there are also several Spar supermarkets in the city centre.
+You can also head to the Naschmarkt which has over 120 market stalls selling food and drink (open Monday–Friday from 6am–7.30pm and Saturday from 6am–5pm).
+And if you’re self-catering, there are also several Spar supermarkets in the city centre.

-To get into the city from the airport, there are discounts on the City Airport Train and Airport Lines bus with a Vienna Card.
-But the cheapest way into the centre is on the S-Bahn train.
+To get into the city centre from the airport, there are discounts on the City Airport Train and the Airport Lines buses with a Vienna Card.
+But the cheapest way to each central Vienna is via the S-Bahn train.
 It costs from €4.10 and takes around 25 minutes from the airport to Wien Mitte station, which has underground connections across the city.

-Lots of companies in Vienna run boat trips along the Danube, but if you are travelling on to Slovakia or Hungary you can take the boat rather than the bus or train and get a cruise included.
-The Twin City Liner takes 1 hour 15 minutes to travel between Vienna and Bratislava and costs €30 one way.
-And the Mahart Passnave hydrofoil connects Vienna with Budapest, taking 6 hours 30 minutes and costing around €100.
+Lots of companies in Vienna run boat trips along the Danube.
+But if you are travelling on to Slovakia from Vienna you can take the boat rather than the bus or train and get you’ll a mini cruise included.
+The Twin City Liner boats take 1 hour 15 minutes to travel between Vienna and Bratislava, with five sailings a day and fares starting from €20 one way.

 So those are my tips for seeing Vienna on a budget – do you know of any more Vienna bargains or have any money-saving tips?